ccahill1117/portlandSquash/README.md

 Christopher Cahill
 ### Name of Project
 Portland City Squash League Web Application 2.0

+### Project Intent
+This project is meant to be a replacement web application for [www.portlandsquash.org](http://www.portlandsquash.org).
+My goal for this project is to provide a way for league members to create a user profile, be assigned to teams by the league, report their scores, and for an administrator to intuitively manage the league and future seasons without having to change much code under the hood.

 ### Minimum features the project requires
 * Player registration
 * Ability to assign players to different teams from one season to another